petersmith-hun/domino-deployment-orchestration/README.md

 E.g. environment is 'production' (specified by `NODE_ENV=production`), therefore production overrides can be placed in a configuration file named `production.yml`.

-Configuration can be divided into the following for sections (with their relevant configuration parameters and details):
+Configuration can be divided into the following four sections (with their relevant configuration parameters and details):
 _(Please note, that default.yml already contains some hints about the usage of the configuration parameters.)_

 ## System configuration